Training program requirements

 Patients need to consent to the presence of another doctor during the consultation.
 Patients should provide verbal consent while booking the appointment, sign a consent form when they arrive for the appointment and confirm their understanding that another doctor will be present when you call them from the waiting room.
 You should record in the patient’s notes the presence of an observer and their name.

-Introduce the assessor to the patient and briefly explain their role.
-Words such as ‘Dr X is here to assist me with my professional development’ can be useful.
+Introduce the assessor to the patient and briefly explain their role (eg ‘Dr X is here to assist me with my professional development’).

 The assessor might ask you questions related to the case in order to probe your reasoning.
 They might also ask to review any written material related to the case, such as a referral letter that you wrote or the notes that you made.